eu-digital-identity-wallet/eudi-doc-architecture-and-reference-framework/docs/architecture-and-reference-framework-main.md

 PID or an attestation to it, as described in [Section 6.6.2.2](#6622-wallet-unit-authenticates-the-pid-provider-or-attestation-provider).
 A PID Provider access certificate indicates that its subject is a PID Provider.
-Similarly, an Attestation Provider access certificate indicates that its subject is a QEEA Provider, a PuB-EAA Provider or a non-qualified EAA Provider.
+Similarly, an Attestation Provider access certificate indicates that its subject is a QEAA Provider, a PuB-EAA Provider or a non-qualified EAA Provider.

 Subsequently, the Access Certificate Authority is included in a PID Provider Access CA Trusted List or Attestation Provider Access CA Trusted List.
 This